 A tagine, or tajine, is a Moroccan cooking pot used for cooking a meal of the same name.

 Anne has taken the traditional tagine and adapted it to suit the South African style of cooking.
 The base is deeper and the lid is shallower, so that it fits our ovens.
 The knob on the lid is also wider so that the lid can be inverted and used as a bowl.

 Tagines are best cooked slowly in the oven, allowing the steam to circulate and keep the food moist, so you can prepare them and relax, making for very easy entertaining.

 They can be prepared without oil and spiced to taste.
 Our usual design has red, orange, white and black lines on terracotta, but we can custom paint the tagines.
-We only sell the finished product and have sold to several hotels and restaurants.
+We have sold to several hotels and restaurants.

 In a mortar and pestle, blend one teaspoon each ground ginger, coriander, cumin, nutmeg, cinnamon and chilli to taste.
 Toss with meat or vegetables before cooking.

 Scroll through, and click on the recipes below for a little inspiration...

 Oven temperature: 140ºC - 180ºC